gemini-hlsw/lucuma-itc/README.md

 the lucuma ITC server uses redis to store the results linking them from the request parameters to the results

 The cache design is optimized to use minimal space given some of the responses (graphs) are fairly large.
-We are also asuming we'll never need to go inside the cached data to edit the data and we can discard items at any moment.
+We are also assuming we'll never need to go inside the cached data to edit the data and we can discard items at any moment.

 The keys are stored as `itc:prefix:hash` where hash is just the hash of the parameters